 He had to be thorough.
 The upper echelons were never easily convinced.
 Two years before, during the Seven Days', he had demonstrated, with complete and irrefutable logic, that it was suicidal for Harvey Hill's division to plunge forward into Boatswain Swamp in hopes of contacting Yankees on the other side.
 When the ignorant madman Hill repeated his order, Poe had stood on his logic and refused-and been removed from command and placed under arrest.
 He had not been comforted when he had been proven right.
 His cherished new brigade, along with the rest of D.H.
 Hill's division, had been shattered by three lines of Union infantry dug into a hill just behind the swamp, with artillery lined hub-to-hub on the crest.
 And when, red-faced with anger, he had challenged Hill to a duel, the lunatic had only laughed at him to his face.
 "Specifically," Poe said pedantically, pointing at the Yankee forage cap, "a white saltire on a blue background!
 That means these men come from the Second Division of the Sixth Corps- Wright's Corps, major, not Hancock's!
 The same Sixth Corps that Lee was supposed to attack this morning, on the other end of the line!
 I am facing at least two Yankee corps with one division, and Lee is marching into empty air!
-Grant has moved his army left again while we slept!"
+Grant has moved his slept!"
 Moses's eyes widened.
 "My God," he said.

 "Take that cap to General Anderson with my compliments!
 Tell him I will need his support!"
-Moses picked up the cap.
-"Yes, sir."
+Moses picked up the cap, "Yes, sir," Poe lunged among the prisoners, snatching off caps, throwing them army left again while we was coming.